 Caio Kugelmas is Chief Financial Officer for Advanced Accelerator Applications (AAA), a Novartis company.
 Prior to joining AAA, Caio held positions with various Novartis businesses over the past 12 years.
 Most recently, he was Vice President and Chief Financial Officer of Navigate Biopharma in San Diego, California, a Novartis-owned business established in 2017, following the Genoptix divestment.
 Caio has held various senior finance roles at Novartis, including Vice President and Chief Financial Officer of Genoptix; Country and Pharma Chief Financial Officer for Novartis Mexico; and Regional Chief Financial Officer for Novartis Animal Health.
 Before joining Novartis, Caio worked for Medtronic and GE Healthcare in financial positions of increasing responsibility.
 Caio holds a Bachelor’s degree in Economics from Universidad Mackenzie in São Paulo, Brazil, and a Master’s in Business Administration from the University of South Carolina in the U.S.

-Germo Gericke, M.D., was appointed Head of Research and Development of Advanced Accelerator Applications (AAA), a Novartis company in 2018.
-Germo continues his role as a member of the Oncology Development Leadership Team at Novartis.
+Germo Gericke, M.D., Chief Medical Officer, first joined Advanced Accelerator Applications (AAA), a Novartis company in 2018, as Head of Research and Development.
 Prior to joining AAA, Germo served as Franchise Global Program Head in the Oncology Global Development Unit of Novartis, where he led cross-functional development activities for compounds in full development and life cycle management.
+He continues his role as a member of the Oncology Leadership team at Novartis.
 Prior to moving to Oncology Global Drug Development in 2008, Germo served in strategic, commercial and general management roles with increasing responsibility across a range of therapeutic and geographic areas.
 Germo joined Novartis in 2001 from McKinsey & Company where he was a member of the Global Healthcare Practice.
 Germo holds a Medical Doctorate from the University of Heidelberg.
 He studied medicine at Charité University Hospital, Berlin.

 Philippe Dasse is Head of Technical Operations for Advanced Accelerator Applications (AAA), a Novartis company.
 From 2015 until August 2018, he also held the position of Deputy General Manager of AAA France (Headquarters).
 Philippe joined AAA shortly after the company was founded in 2002, as Responsible Qualified Person.
 One of his first mandates was to establish pharmaceutical production for PET Radiopharmaceuticals.
 Over the past 16 years, Philippe has held multiple roles of increasing responsibility across various functions, including production, regulatory affairs, pharmacovigilance, and quality assurance.
 He also built the RadioLigand Therapy Platform to meet EU and US regulation standards.
 Prior to AAA, Philippe worked at Tours Hospital for three years as Hospital Pharmacist and one year in an industrial pharmaceutical company as Quality Assurance Manager.
 Philippe holds a Doctor of Pharmacy degree from University of Reims, an academic diploma in Radiopharmacy and Quality Assurance from University of Pharmacy Tours, and a Master’s of Science in bio-kinetics of markers from the University of Pharmacy Paris V. Philippe graduated from IMD eMBA program in 2019.